 Here’s what had happened.
 During a Physics lecture somewhere in high-school, our teacher was explaining to us, the oscillation of a pendulum.
-We drew the oscillating pendulum, which looked something like the one below, and we noted the definition as instructed, which read something like, “one oscillation of the pendulum, is when the pendulum moves from point A-C-A-B-A, or from B-A-C-A-B, or from C-A-B-A-C.” The definition seemed a little amusing, but I guess there weren’t many other ways to define it
+We drew the oscillating pendulum, which looked something like the one below, and we noted the definition as instructed, which read something like, “one oscillation of the pendulum, is when the pendulum moves from point A-B-C-B-A, or from B-A-B-C-B, or from C-B-A-B-C.” The definition seemed a little (very!) amusing, but I guess there weren’t many other ways to define it

-Now, while studying for the upcoming test, while this was probably the simplest definition, a realization hit me.
+While studying for the upcoming test, and this was probably the simplest definition; a realization hit me.
 It was that the definition completely depended on the drawing or image, and that it would be meaningless without it.
-Then another thought hit me, that I was probably really stupid to make such a big deal of something so obvious.
+Then another thought hit me.
+That I was probably really stupid to make such a big deal of something so obvious.